 • Experience of working in a gym environment, programming and evaluating clients

-• Current ILAM Ireland Pool Plant Operators Course certificate would be an advantage
+• ILAM Ireland Pool Plant Operators Course certificate

 Once you have decided which of the key competencies from the above list reflect your own experience the you can start to put together your CV.
 Remember you need to provide solid, real life examples to prove those key competencies – it is not enough to say you can do something you must be able to verify your claims.
 Interviewers will use your CV as a jumping off point for questions so choose your examples well.